 James’ experience with environmental and development work includes community-based development, teaching and conservation in Thailand, WASH research and project implementation in Uganda, reforestation and water conservation in India and practical conservation work in England and Wales.

-Oscar works on supporting borehole and improved cookstove programmes in Rwanda, Malawi and Zimbabwe, whilst focussing on expanding CO2balance’s projects into Southern Asia.
+Oscar manages borehole and improved cookstove programmes in Rwanda, Malawi and Zimbabwe, whilst focussing on expanding CO2balance’s projects into Southern Asia.
 His interests also lie in developing new technology areas in Climate-Smart Agriculture – a field with great potential for climate change mitigation.
-He is also responsible for managing CO2balance’s online presence and social media.

 Prior to joining CO2balance in November 2018, Oscar worked for the Food and Agriculture Organization of the United Nations, where he worked on carbon auditing large scale projects in Vietnam and Mozambique.
 He has also worked on the ground in Nepal, delivering aid and establishing agricultural and social development projects for rural people.